caitp222/insta_group_project/README.md

 * Start the server `rails s`

 ## Description
+The app simulates an Instagram account for a Mr. Rico Suave.

-This project was created as part of a group exercise during Phase 3 of Dev Bootcamp.
+The project was created as part of a two-day group exercise during Phase 3 of Dev Bootcamp.
 It is a Rails app that uses the React-Rails gem to incorporate a React front-end.
-It also uses paperclip to upload and save image files, and React and plain Javascript to display the uploaded image directly to the screen.
+It also uses the Paperclip gem to upload and save image files, and React and plain Javascript to display the uploaded image directly to the screen.

 ## Contributors
 * Caitlin Prentke